infobasedev/moodle-filter_cvod/README.md

 Click Continue on the Success page to complete the installation/upgrade.

-The repository and filter must be configured now.
+The filter must be configured now.

+Note, the plugin will be activated globally after the installation.

 Filter Configuration